ivadomed/ivadomed/docs/source/installation.rst

             If you are using `Compute Canada <https://www.computecanada.ca/>`_, you can load modules as `mentioned here <https://intranet.neuro.polymtl.ca/computing-resources/compute-canada#modules>`_ and `also here <https://docs.computecanada.ca/wiki/Utiliser_des_modules/en#Loading_modules_automatically>`_.

-Step 2: Install ``ivadomed`` with CPU or GPU Support
+Step 2: Install ``ivadomed`` with GPU or CPU Support
 ++++++++++++++++++++++++++++++++++++++++++++++++++++

     .. tabs::

-        .. group-tab:: PyPI Installation

-            .. tabs::

         .. tab:: NVIDIA GPU Support

             ``ivadomed`` requires CUDA 11 to execute properly.
-If you have an NVIDIA GPU, try to look up its Cuda Compute Score `here <https://developer.nvidia.com/cuda-gpus>`__, which needs to be > 3.5 to be compatible with CUDA 11.
+If you have an NVIDIA GPU, look up its Cuda Compute Score `here <https://developer.nvidia.com/cuda-gpus>`__, which needs to be > 3.5 to be compatible with CUDA 11.
 Also, make sure to upgrade your NVIDIA driver to at least the minimum required version as indicated `here <https://docs.nvidia.com/deploy/cuda-compatibility/index.html#minor-version-compatibility>`__.

-                    To verify the CUDA version, simply run ``nvcc -V`` in both Linux and Windows and the release refers to your current CUDA version.
+            To verify the CUDA version, simply run ``nvcc -V`` in both Linux and Windows.
+The release refers to your current CUDA version.

+            .. tabs::

+                .. tab:: PyPI Installation

                     After verifying the CUDA 11 installation, install ``ivadomed`` from `PyPI <https://pypi.org/project/ivadomed/>`__:

                     ::

                         pip install --upgrade pip